aparana/aparana.github.io/_posts/2021-11-29-Product-PR.markdown

 > 2–4 sentences that give a summary of the product and the benefits.
 Should be self-contained so that a person could read only this paragraph and still understand the new product/feature.

 ##### Problem:
 X number of emails are sent every day and we want to provide the best user experience.
-The current Intelligent Reply feature is used by y\% of Xmail users. z\% of these users don’t append anything to the suggested smart replies, whereas 100-z\% of users draft a longer mail using smart reply as the base.
-For these 100-z\% and 100-y\% of users, we want to improve the writing process, thus hoping to improve the user experience.
+The current Intelligent Reply feature is used by y% of Xmail users. z% of these users don’t append anything to the suggested smart replies, whereas 100-z% of users draft a longer mail using smart reply as the base.
+For these 100-z% and 100-y% of users, we want to improve the writing process, thus hoping to improve the user experience.
 On average, a Xmail user repeats a sentence/phrase m times.
 > 2–4 sentences describing the problem that a customer faces, which this product solves.
 Test your assumptions about the pain points that you are addressing.

 ##### Solution: